phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     }

-This class extends the Phalcon\\Mvc\\User\\Component, it is not imposed to extend a component with this class, but if it helps to more quickly access the application services.
+This class extends the Phalcon\\Mvc\\User\\Component, it is not imposed to extend a component with this class, but it helps to get access more quickly to the application services.
 Now, we register this class in the services container:

 .. code-block:: php